 Field-hunting tip

-Look in basalt country — that is the host setting where hexaferrum typically forms.
+Look in basalt country, the host setting where hexaferrum typically forms.
 If you start seeing magnetite, ilmenite, basalt in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.